 7. In a greased 8x 13-inch baking dish, (or 11-12-inch round) place one layer of eggplant.
 Add half the meat sauce.
 Add another layer of eggplant and the remaining meat sauce.
 Add the third and final layer of eggplant.
 Take 3 tablespoons of the warm bechamel sauce, one tablespoon at a time, and whisk it into the beaten egg, to temper the egg (basically warm up the egg gradually so it doesn’t curdle), then pour this egg mixture into the bechamel sauce, whisking until nice and smooth.
 Spread the bechamel sauce over the final eggplant layer.

-8. Sprinkle with the remaining cheese (optional) and place in a 350F oven for 50-60 minutes, uncovered until beautifully golden.
+8. Bake: Sprinkle with the remaining cheese (optional) and place in a 350F oven for 50-60 minutes, uncovered until beautifully golden.
 Let stand 10 minutes before serving.

 Notes